Professionals have had to adapt to tough market conditions and in some instances have reduced their rates in order to secure Compliance jobs.

 The rise of FTC has meant temporary workers can now expect similar benefits to permanent employees, including flexible working, the option to work remotely and guaranteed bonuses.
 Firms have been adjusting their models of diversity led hiring and training initiatives.
 A great example of this is Investment 2020; a scheme that enables individuals with limited or no exposure to Financial Services to start their careers in the investment management industry and gain the necessary skills and experience to progress.

-2019 commenced with Monitoring and Surveillance as being an in demand area, not only in the UK but further afield in the locations mentioned earlier.
+2019 commenced with Monitoring and Surveillance as being an in demand area, not only in the UK but further afield in the locations mentioned earlier for surveillance jobs.
 A number of firms are deciding where, and how, to best utilise their Surveillance function, whether to have it as part of the front office or in the back office.
 This was discussed in great detail at the recent 1st Line of Defence Surveillance Summit and also written up by a survey conducted by Promontory.
-Junior - mid level AML/FCC analysts have found themselves in demand, with the desire to hire coming from international banks and FinTech firms.
+Junior - mid level AML jobs/FCC analysts have found themselves in demand, with the desire to hire coming from international banks and FinTech firms.
 As ever, ICA diplomas and CISI qualifications brought extra value to professionals.

 Candidates who have found themselves out of work have had to adapt to tough market conditions that has resulted in a drop of jobs available when compared to the same period of 2018.
-In certain instances, including in the product advisory space, professionals have had to be flexible with their rates, some seeing a reduction of between 10% and 30%.
+In certain instances, including in the product advisory space and for control room jobs, professionals have had to be flexible with their rates, some seeing a reduction of between 10% and 30%.
 The increased near and off-shoring has also caused candidates to be more open to relocating if they want to find suitable opportunities.
 As a whole, this is mostly within operational functions such as KYC, on-boarding and remediation.
-This said, it isn’t only cost saving that’s driving this, but also the fact that professionals in other locations are more skilled in different areas; some of the larger banks are moving their Surveillance functions to India due to the fluctuation of data scientists in that market.
+This said, it isn’t only cost saving that’s driving this, but also the fact that professionals in other locations are more skilled in different areas; some of the larger banks are moving their Surveillance jobs and functions to India due to the fluctuation of data scientists in that market.

 It is unavoidable and, unsurprisingly, it’s the major event influencing almost every industry; Brexit.
 A number of firms are trying to become Brexit ready by creating entire functions in places such as Paris and Dublin.
 A number of firms were hoping that just a postbox would suffice, but the regulator has made it clear that is not the case.